 When you received your proofs in the film era you used to take them round the family to see what photographs they wanted to order when you ordered your album.
 A large percentage of your family would want a copy as this was the only way to get a nice picture of the family all dressed up without visiting a professional portrait studio therefore sales were high and photographers capitalised on it.
 A portion of the day was spent photographing all the different permutations of the people who like a photograph of themselves with you.

 Enter the selfie

 These days there is such a thing as the selfie.
 The Selfie has replaced traditional group photos…to a point.
 Most of your friends will grab you and enjoy a selfie or two.
 These are the group pictures your friends will want to take home with them there are no group shots required by the photographer.
-This does not mean there is no longer a need for a list of family group, just cause for thought on the impact your groups make on the day.
-The people that really do still want photograph with you are your parents, siblings and immediate family, as do you for your album i’m sure.
-The one group I like to recommend is the large group of everyone attending, I love this shot, not only does it show you, in years to come, who shared your big day, it also gives me the chance to introduce myself as the nutcase photographer you invited to the day.
+This does not mean there is no longer a need for a list of family groups, just cause for thought on the impact your groups make on the day.
+The people who really do still want to photograph with you are your parents, siblings and immediate family, as do you for your album I’m sure.
+The one group I like to recommend is the large group of everyone attending, I love this shot, not only does it show you, in years to come, who shared your big day, but it also gives me the chance to introduce myself as the nutcase photographer you invited to the day.

 *I love the challenge of getting every single person in the large group to show their face*.